zaphar/ucg/docsite/site/content/reference/statements.md

 ### Assert Statements

-The assert statement defines an expression that must evaluate to tuple with an ok field that is either true or false and a desc field that is a string.
+The assert statement defines an expression that must evaluate to a tuple with shape `{ok = false, desc = ""}` — an `ok` field that is a boolean and a `desc` field that is a string.
+This shape is enforced at compile time by the type checker.
 Assert statements are noops except when executing `ucg test`.
-They give you a way to assert certains properties about your data and can be used as a form of unit testing for your configurations.
+They give you a way to assert certain properties about your data and can be used as a form of unit testing for your configurations.
 It starts with the `assert` keyword followed by a valid ucg expression that resolves to a tuple with an `ok` field and a `desc` field.
-The `ok` field must contain a boolean value.
-The `desc` field must contain a description for this assertion.
-The `ok` field is `true` the assert test succeeds.
+When `ok` is `true` the assert test succeeds.
 When it is `false` the assert test fails.

 ```
 assert {